RedHatInsights/platform-mq/helm/README.md

 ## Add New Topic

-Add new topic and its configuration to [values.yaml](kafka-topics/values.yaml) and then run `helm` command to generate updated template.
+Add new topic and its configuration to [values.yaml](kafka-topics/values.yaml) and then run the `helm` command above to generate updated template.

+## Update Topic Configuration or Partitions

+Make the required changes in [values.yaml](kafka-topics/values.yaml) and then run the `helm` command above to generate an updated template.

+## PRs and REF updates

+After making any changes that require generating an updated template, make a PR here with the updated template and values.yaml files.
+Once merged in, the platform-mq ref in App-Interface can be updated to deploy the new changes to stage/prod.

 # Creating Kafka Connectors Template